Codisto LINQ & BigCommerce - 3 step quick start guide

 Codisto LINQ can be used to sync BigCommerce with your existing eBay listings – you don’t have to end existing listings and create new ones.
 Remember, once linked BigCommerce is your source of truth to push to eBay – BigCommerce products are not updated from changes to eBay (if you change a listing directly on eBay, it will get overwritten with the product data in BigCommerce and eBay setting in Codisto LINQ!)

-To link your eBay listings, you will first need to map them to their corresponding products in your BigCommerce catalog.
-To do this, go to the ‘Action’ column and select ‘Map’, and select the product you wish to map it to.
+To link your existing eBay listings, you will first need to map them to their corresponding products in your BigCommerce catalog.
+See Link Existing eBay Listings for how to do this quickly and easily.

 Settings allows you to: